ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 - Any swarm workloads will no longer exist.
 - For the admin user, the kubeconfig file is present in the `~/.mke/` directory of the machine upon which the ``mkectl`` command was executed.
 For other users, the admin can [create their kubeconfig files](../getting-started/access-manage-cluster-kubectl/).
-- The UCP Controller API will no longer be active or supported, and thus the MKE 3 client bundle will become invalid.
+- The UCP Controller API will no longer be active or supported, and thus the MKE 3 client bundle will become invalid for MKE 4k.
 - The terminal prints a summary of the process.

   {{< details title="Example: Upgrade Summary" closed="true" >}}